eProsima/Integration-Service-docs/docs/transformdata.rst

 --------------------------------------

 *Integration Service* must be configured through its XML :ref:`configuration` file.
-In this case is needed a :ref:`Transformation Library` to provide *transformation functions* that will transform the data from *DDS World A* to *DDS World B* and vice versa.
+In this case, is needed a :ref:`Transformation Library` to provide *transformation functions* that will transform the data from *DDS World A* to *DDS World B* and vice versa.

+In this example, a file named :class:`config.xml` needs to be created.
 The *endpoints* must be configured in the :ref:`Fast-RTPS profiles` section.

 .. literalinclude:: config_comms_dds.xml
     :language: XML
     :start-after: <!-- fast-rtps profiles -->
     :end-before: <!-- end fast-rtps profiles -->
+    :dedent: 4

-And our needed :ref:`Connectors` are declared below:
+And the needed :ref:`Connectors` are declared below:

 .. literalinclude:: config_comms_dds.xml
     :language: XML
     :start-after: <!-- connectors -->
     :end-before: <!-- end connectors -->
+    :dedent: 4

-You only must be careful to relate the correct *participant* with the correct *publisher* or *subscriber*, in this case:
+It's important to relate the correct *participant* with the correct *publisher* or *subscriber*, in this case:
 :class:`publisher A` and :class:`subscriber A` *endpoints* belong to :class:`DDS World A` *participant*, and :class:`publisher B` and :class:`subscriber B` *endpoints* belong to :class:`DDS World B` *participant*.

-To transform the data between the *DDS World A* data and the *DDS World B* data, we will use a *Transformation Library* named :class:`libtransformationData.so` that have *transformation functions* implemented: :class:`transformA_to_B`, to perform the tranformation in one way.
+To transform the data between the *DDS World A* data and the *DDS World B* data, Integration Service will use a *Transformation Library* named :class:`libtransformationData.so` that have *transformation functions* implemented: :class:`transformA_to_B`, to perform the transformation in one way, and :class:`transformB_to_A` to perform the other way.

 Data transformation with Integration Service
 --------------------------------------------

-We should add our own :ref:`transformation library` implementing two functions: :class:`transformA_to_B` to transform the data from *DDS World A* to *DDS World B*, and :class:`transformB_to_A` to transform the data from *DDS World B* to *DDS World A*.
-We will name this library :class:`libtransformationData.so`.
+This example needs a custom :ref:`transformation library` implementing two functions: :class:`transformA_to_B` to transform the data from *DDS World A* to *DDS World B*, and :class:`transformB_to_A` to transform the data from *DDS World B* to *DDS World A*.
+The name of this library will be :class:`libtransformationData.so`.

-We are going to create a source file named :class:`transformationDDS.cpp` with the implementation of both functions.
+The implementation of both functions will be stored in a source file named :class:`transformationDDS.cpp`.

-The first we must do is to include the *TopicDataTypes* involved.
+The first step of the implementation is including the *TopicDataTypes* involved.
 For our example, imagine we have an *IDL* file for each *DDS World* data type.

 .. literalinclude:: transform_data.cpp